Alpha (A-mount and E-mount) lens guide

 Submit lens info

-If you are aware of some A-mount (Minolta AF / Sony Sony Alpha) lens that is not listed in here, you can submit lens data by yourself.
+If you are aware of some native A-mount or E-mount lens that is not listed in here, you can submit lens data by yourself.
 By doing this please include all information you have including web links, lens images and your comments.
 We will not include lenses with only lens name and very few information.

 E-mount is extremely flexible in adapting other mount lenses to E-mount cameras by using various lens adapters.
 Currently we don't have E-mount adapters covered in our lens database but we plan to do something about it in the near future.